Some Instagram chick travel bloggers flash more cleavage than Dolly Parton, chill-axing in more exotic locations than 007 himself.

 Sell a dream.
 Then here and there, share your work.

-I tell folks that those eye-popping New Zealand pictures happened after tens of thousands of hours of work.
-If you want to become a travel blogger, you must work to build your business into a full time venture.
-Tell folks that.
-At least sometimes.
+I tell folks that those eye-popping New Zealand pictures happened after many blogging work hours.
+If you want to become a travel blogger you must work to build your business into a full time venture.
+Writing these words from a farm in remote South Carolina at 12:05 AM before publishing this post gives you a glimpse into what it takes to go pro as a travel blogger.

 3: Sell the Dream too